Family identifies victim of Gwinnett house party shooting as young mother

 The shooting happened at a home on Chance Lane in Grayson just after 1 a.m. on Friday.
 When officers got to the scene, they found evidence of a party and the teen dead from a gunshot wound.

-Family members have identified the victim as Shania Green, who was the mother to a 7-month-old son.
+Family members have identified the victim as Shania Green, who was the mother to a seven-month-old son.

 “She was known for her beautiful infectious smile and her laughter.
 She had such a positive energy that she brought everywhere she went.
-On most days you could find her lovingly taking care of her 7-month-old son or spending time with family,” family members said on GoFundMe. " Shania just turned 18 years old last month in November.
+On most days you could find her lovingly taking care of her seven-month-old son or spending time with family,” family members said on GoFundMe. " Shania just turned 18-years-old last month in November.
 She was just figuring out who she was as a young lady and as a new mother, navigating life with grace, compassion and kindness.”

 Her aunt, Sade Long, said the new mother was excited to get out of the house and enjoy a party.